EFFECTIVE WORKPLACE COMMUNICATION SKILLS TRAINING COURSE

 Communication Skills Training Day 3

-On day 3, you will learn one of the most essential and most dreaded forms of communication, the process or act of performing a speech to a live audience to inform, to persuade, and to entertain to form connections, influence decisions, and motivate change.
+On day 3, you will learn one of the most essential and most dreaded forms of communication, the process or act of performing a speech to a live audience to inform, persuade, and entertain to form connections, influence decisions, and motivate change.

 Public speaking has always ranked high on a list of the things people fear most.
 It is so common it even has its name, glossophobia, or the fear of public speaking.
-Some experts estimate that as much as 75% of the population has some level of anxiety regarding public speaking.
+Some experts estimate that as much as 75% of the population has some anxiety about public speaking.
 Of course, many people can manage and control the fear.
 If your fear is significant enough to cause problems in work, school, or social settings, you may have this full-blown phobia.

 It’s only natural to fear the unknown, so how do you overcome that fear…by making the unknown known.
 In this class, you will learn the skills necessary to deliver exceptional presentations.
 With this class and some practice, fear of speaking in public will become a thing of the past.